madpilot78/fe-stl/README.md

 I'm using the xsl file provided by Agenzia delle entrate as a starting point.

-I'm publishing this in case someone find it useful.
+I'm publishing this in case someone finds it useful.

 ## Description/origin

-I created this file for my own needs, giving priority to the features I use.
+I created this repository for my own needs, giving priority to the features I use.

 Due to this the present version of the file does not have support for all the sections that cen be present in fattura elettronica.